k-hench/getting_stuff_done/basics.Rmd

 At least for me, it is usually quite hard even to recall the exact order of my own scripts needed for a complex data analysis (eg. the genotyping process of sequencing data) when I come back half a year later (trying to put together the final version of the methods for a publication).
 So for someone else it is basically impossible to know how to combine the individual steps of your analysis unless you *really* make an effort to help them.

-A first way to make you analysis better understandable is to have a clear structure for you files - having a single project folder is the first step.
+A first step to make your analysis better understandable is to have a clear structure for your files - having a single project folder is the first step.
 So, my projects usually look something like this:

 ```